Our recent work

 Market opportunities for seafood products of the Mahé Plateau trap and line fishery in Seychelles

-The objective of the study is to conduct an analysis on market opportunities for finfish products of the Mahé Plateau trap and line fishery with a view to identifying the role of the Implementation Committee of the Co-management Plan (ICCP) in promoting market-based incentives for a transition to sustainability.
+The objective of the assignment was to assess market opportunities for finfish products from the Mahé Plateau trap and line fishery and to identify how the Implementation Committee of the Co-management Plan (ICCP) could promote market-based incentives to support a transition towards more sustainable fisheries management.

 Review of the ecological and economic impacts of MPAs on demersal species and fisheries

-A review of the positive and negative impacts of Marine Protected Areas (MPAs) was conducted in order to assess their effectiveness and advice fisheries managers on the use of MPAs as a management tool for the North Sea and Baltic Seas.
-The study was conducted for WWF-Germany and included the review of the impacts (biomass, species biodiversity, CPUEs, fisheries displacement, etc) of several MPAs implemented in European waters.
+A comprehensive review of the positive and negative impacts of Marine Protected Areas (MPAs) was conducted to assess their effectiveness as fisheries management tools and to provide recommendations for fisheries managers in the North Sea and Baltic Sea regions.
+The study was carried out for WWF-Germany and examined evidence from a range of MPAs implemented across European waters.

 Note: The photo shows a MPA recently implemented in the Mediterranean Spanish coast (Source: https://www.boe.es/boe/dias/2023/12/30/pdfs/BOE-A-2023-26741.pdf).